Thursday, December 29, 2022

 This is core to "working out my salvation with fear and trembling."
 (Philippians 2:12) I need to be rescued and redeemed and freed from my own self every day.

-It's Christmas Day.
-The Son of God came in human form to save us from self-inflicted psychological distress.
+We just celebrated Christmas Day.
+The Son of God came in human form to save us from our sins, which include self-inflicted psychological distress.
 That's why the angel told Joseph to name the baby "Jesus."